PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Kerbal Space Program has been praised by the scientific community for it’s accurate portrayal of Newtonian physics (althought P = NP still presents a problem).
-The game is currently being used as an education tool, as partnered with the TeacherGaming educational program, to explain the fundamentals of gravity and other laws of physics at classrooms all around the world.
+Kerbal Space Program has been praised by the scientific community for it’s accurate (mind you, not perfect) portrayal of Newtonian physics (althought P = NP still presents a problem).
+The game is currently being used as an education tool, as partnered with the TeacherGaming educational program, to explain the fundamentals of gravity and other laws of physics at schools around the world.
 Youtuber and astronomer Scott Manley has helped popularize Kerbal Space Program with videos of tutorials and other game related content.
-Within 5 hours of the games release on Steam it reached the top 5 of best sold games and is currently the #3 best seller for linux on Steam.
+Within 5 hours of the games release on Steam it had reached the top 5 of best selling games and is currently the #3 best seller for Linux on Steam.

 Jedediah Kerman is a permanent Kerbal, amongst the only three permanent Kerbals, who is renown for his fearlessness and shameless badassery (even at death’s doorstep), often laughing maniacally regardless of the situation.
-His demeanor has led to the creation of advice animals and fan art.
+This is credited to an attribute (titled as “Badass”) that is only toggled on for Jebediah.
+His unwavering demeanor has led to the creation of advice animals and fan art.